-- Promote available housing rehabilitation resources on the City's website and at public counters. - Seek funding for targeted assistance for property owners and landlords of rental properties throughout Sanger. - Conduct targeted outreach to inform property owners of rehabilitation assistance in neighborhoods with concentrations of lower-income households (e.g., in Reagan, Jenni Park, Sanger, and Jackson neighborhoods), as well as to owners of older housing units, which are scattered throughout the city. - Advertise HARP specifically to persons with disabilities who may need home accessibility modifications by partnering with the Central Valley Regional Center (see also Program 7: Affordable Housing Incentives). - Refer interested households to the County HARP program. - Target promotion through the City's bilingual newsletter and areas of need to assist in reducing displacement risk for residents by improving living conditions and enabling them to stay in their home and community.
+- Promote available housing rehabilitation resources on the City's website and at public counters. - Seek funding for targeted assistance for property owners and landlords of rental properties throughout Sanger. - Conduct targeted outreach to inform property owners of rehabilitation assistance in neighborhoods with concentrations of lower-income households (e.g., in the John F. Kennedy Park and Lincoln Park neighborhoods), as well as to owners of older housing units, which are scattered throughout the city.
+Conduct additional outreach in the southeast side of the city to ensure the program reaches households in areas of high segregation and poverty to promote place-based revitalization and to houses in the city's original downtown core square mile area, where there may be increased need for home rehabilitation and replacement. - Advertise HARP specifically to persons with disabilities who may need home accessibility modifications by partnering with the Central Valley Regional Center (see also Program 7: Affordable Housing Incentives). - Refer interested households to the County HARP program. - Target promotion through the City's bilingual newsletter and areas of need to assist in reducing displacement risk for residents by improving living conditions and enabling them to stay in their home and community.

-Financing: CDBG and HOME funds Time Frame: Update materials every other year, or as new information is provided by the County, and send out targeted promotion annually.
+Financing: CDBG and HOME funds

+Time Frame: Update materials every other year, or as new information is provided by the County, and send out targeted promotion annually.
 Implementation Responsibility: Fresno County Public Works and Planning Department, Community Development Division, and City of Sanger Quantified Objective: Connect at least 20 lower-income households with rehabilitation resources during the planning period.
-Facilitate rehabilitation of five housing units, three of these in areas of concentrations of lower-income households (e.g., in Reagan, Jenni Park, Sanger, and Jackson neighborhoods), as well as among owners of older housing units, which are scattered throughout the city, to facilitate place-based revitalization.
+Facilitate rehabilitation of five housing units, three of these in areas of concentrations of lower-income households (e.g., in the John F. Kennedy Park and Lincoln Park neighborhoods), as well as areas of high segregation and poverty shown on Figure 3-1, Regional TCAC/HCD Opportunity Areas, and among owners of older housing units, which are in the city's original downtown core square mile area and scattered throughout the city, to facilitate place-based revitalization.
 Relevant Policies: Policy 3.2, Policy 4.1

-Program 22: Fresno County Rental Rehabilitation Program (RRP)
+Program 23: Fresno County Rental Rehabilitation Program (RRP)